 Within this bubble, couples learn to soothe one another, make repairs, and resolve conflicts quickly.
 Instead of hiding, partners rely on each other for emotional support by freely opening up and easily sharing with their significant other.

-If your relationship has similar dynamics to Mindy and Josh’s relationship, here are five steps you can take to get back on track.
+If your relationship has similar dynamics to Mindy and Josh’s relationship, here are five steps you can take to get back on track and into the couple bubble.

 Dr. Gottman stresses the importance of shared meaning in relationships.
 This involves creating an inner life together: a couple culture with shared beliefs, compatible roles, and customs.
 One way to create we-ness is to discuss your life dreams together.